startalkIM/imsdk-ios/README.md

 Startalk, The Best open sourced instant messenger software in the world!

 * [Chinese Version(中文版)](https://github.com/startalkIM/imsdk-ios/blob/master/README_zh_CN.md)

-Public Cloud(Startalk App)
+Public Service(Startalk App)
 =====
-Based on Startalk server and client-side, users can build their own domain, Sign up an account, create new domains, add users, download client app, and configure navigation for domain, After the 5 steps above, you own strong IM abilities.
+Based on Startalk public service and Startalk client apps, users can build their own IM service using their own domain, Sign up an account in our web site, create new domains, add users, download client app, and configure navigation for that domain, After the 5 steps above, you own your own IM now.

-Download client app [Download](https://i.startalk.im/home/#/download)
+Download client app [Download](https://i.startalk.im/home/#/download) Register new domain in our web site: [Register[(https://i.startalk.im/home/#/register)

 - Android